AniaPasyk/Portfolio/README.md

 My Tester's Portfolio

 ## About me
-My name is Anna Pasyk.
-I graduated from the University of Agriculture in Cracow with a master's degree in Spatial Economy.
-Since graduation, I started to interested in software testing.
-I want to gain experience in this profession because the tester’s job teaches logical thinking and it is more satisfying for me.
-I'm a self – educated person and open to quickly learning new knowledge.
-I want to learn how to make software and be part of it.
-My goal is to develop testing knowledge and technical skills.
-In the future, I want to learn to program and make use of my technical skills to be a good automation tester.
+My name is Anna Pasyk, and I hold a master's degree in Spatial Economy from the University of Agriculture in Cracow.
+Since completing my studies, I have developed a keen interest in software testing, particularly in Test Automation.
+The role of a tester not only cultivates logical thinking but also brings me immense satisfaction.
+As a self-educated individual, I possess a proactive approach towards acquiring new knowledge swiftly.
+I am currently engaged in mastering software development and aspire to become an integral part of this dynamic field.
+My objective is to enhance my proficiency in testing methodologies and technical competencies.
+Looking ahead, I am committed to advancing my programming skills and leveraging my technical acumen to excel as an automation tester.

 ## Certificate
 * ISTQB Certified Tester Foundation Level

 ## Tech stack
-* SDLC
+* SDLC, STLC
-* Software testing
+* Manual Testing
 * Creating test cases
 * Creating defect report
-* SCRUM
+* SCRUM, Agile
 * DevTools
 * Database: MySQL
-* Version Control Systems: GIT
+* Version Control Systems: GIT, GitLab CI/CD
-* Project management tools: Jira, Trello
+* Project management tools: Jira, Redmine, GitLab, Trello
-* Tools for software building and testing: Postman, IntelliJ IDEA
+* Tools for software building and testing: Postman, IntelliJ IDEA, ALM
+* Automation Testing (Selenium, TestNG, POM, Page Factories, Extend Spark Reporter)
+* HTML & CSS
 * Languages: Java